+More than

+70%

-More than 70% of the Group's industrial water needs will eventually be met by non-conventional water sources
+of the Group's industrial water needs will eventually be met by non-conventional water sources

+More than 80% of the water used in the enrichment process is recycled Naturally, as OCP's capacities grow, its need for water will grow as well.
+Socially responsible, the Group has taken its increasing need for water into consideration and made preserving water resources a top priority.
+The challenge is to use water efficiently and fulfill the current and future water needs of its mining and industrial facilities.
+In 2010, these facilities required 62 million m3 of water.
 Eventually, more than 160 million m3 will be needed annually.
 However, by implementing the water program, more than 60% of OCP's industrial water needs will be met by non-conventional water sources (treated wastewater and desalinated seawater).

-COP22 ABELLED

-ROJECTS

-Combining industrial development and water resources preservation

-The 3 pillars of the OCP water strategy
+Combining industrial development and water resources preservation The 3 pillars of the OCP water strategy

-Optimized water use at mine sites across the entire value chain Extraction 80% of the water used in the enrichment process is recovered and recycled.
+2 30 Optimized water use at mine sites across the entire value chain Extraction 80% of the water used in the enrichment process is recovered and recycled.
 This performance is the result of improvements made to the process, the separation and decanting equipment used and the control and monitoring system that was introduced.
 Transportation The Slurry Pipeline (see p.
 72), which conveys washed phosphate in the form of pulp from Khouribga to Jorf Lasfar, saves nearly 3 million m3 of water per year.
 With the commissioning of the second Slurry Pipeline, which will connect Gantour to Safi, this figure will reach 4.5 million m3 of water per year.
 This mode of hydraulic transportation is particularly eco-friendly, as the pulp's movement through the pipeline is aided by natural gravity.
 The Slurry Pipeline conserves the pulp's moisture, and all of the water used for transport is reused in the phosphate processing facilities.
-Enrichment By adopting more efficient technologies, the new industrial enrichment units have reduced their specific water consumption by almost 25%. of freshwater resources In support of the Green Morocco Plan and the National Water Plan, OCP promotes the use of surface water as a substitute for groundwater.
+Enrichment By adopting more efficient technologies, the new industrial enrichment units have reduced their specific water consumption by almost 25%.
+Optimal management of freshwater resources In support of the Green Morocco Plan and the National Water Plan, OCP promotes the use of surface water as a substitute for groundwater.
 Since 2010, the Group has gradually abandoned groundwater extraction from the aquifers in Tadla and Bahira.
 Eventually, all of the Group's water needs will be met by surface water.
 To this end, OCP launched a program that will use surface water from the Aït Messaoud and Al Massira dams to meet the industrial needs of its mining sites.
 This program also makes it possible to geographically reallocate the withdrawal of surface water to draw from the Oum Er-Rbia watershed.
 This approach is the result of a modified industrial process: the washing plant now enriches the ore while preparing it for transportation.
+Mobilization of non-conventional water resources Urban wastewater treatment OCP has implemented an ambitious program to create urban wastewater treatment plants to reuse wastewater for industrial applications.
+Three stations have already been built in Khourigba, Youssoufia, and Benguerir that treat more than 10 million m3 of wastewater per year for reuse in the phosphate washing process.
+In addition, part of the wastewater treated by the Benguerir plant will also be used to irrigate green spaces in the Mohammed VI Green City.